Controlling incremental technical debt

 4. Assign accountability for kinds of technical debt

 This policy implies that deliberately incurred technical debt, whether incurred strategically or recklessly, must be secured.
-If anyone involved feels that technical debt has been incurred, a dispassionate third party reviews project deliverables for the presence of technical debt.
-However, allocating resources might require securing commitments of resources for future fiscal periods.
+If anyone involved in a development or maintenance effort feels that technical debt has been incurred, a dispassionate third party, unaligned with any function involved in the effort, reviews project deliverables for the presence of technical debt.
+However, allocating future resources might require securing commitments of resources for fiscal periods beyond the current one.
 For many organizations, such forward commitments might require modifying the management accounting system.

 Last words